orstavik/JoiComponents/book/chapter6/Pattern8_PolyfillLoaderGenerator.md

    * as soon as all polyfills are loaded
    * as soon as all polyfills are loaded *and* DOMContentLoaded has happened.
    * specify your own time to run `polyfill.ready`.

+5. Which browsers you would like to support.
+This will give you an overview of which features you (no longer) need to polyfill.
+This can also reduce the amount of time you need to

 Based on these changes the polyfill loader will generate a minified piece of code you can inline in your page.
 The code contains a minified version of: